 Windshield and Mirrors.
 It is more important at night than in the daytime to have a clean windshield and clean mirrors.
 Bright lights at night can cause dirt on your windshield or mirrors to create a glare of its own, blocking your view.
-Most people have experienced driving toward the sun just as it has risen or is about to set, and found that they can barely see through a windshield that seemed to look OK in the middle of the day.
+Most people have experienced driving toward the sun just as it has risen or is about to set and found that they can barely see through a windshield that seemed to look okay in the middle of the day.
 Clean your windshield on the inside and outside for safe driving at night.

-2.11.5 - Night Driving Procedures
+2.11.5 NIGHT DRIVING PROCEDURES

-Vehicle Procedures.
+Pre-Trip Procedures.
 Make sure you are rested and alert.
 If you are drowsy, sleep before you drive!
 Even a nap can save your life or the lives of others.
 If you wear eyeglasses, make sure they are clean and unscratched.
 Don't wear sunglasses at night.
-Do a complete Vehicle inspection of your vehicle.
-Pay attention to checking all lights and reflectors, and cleaning those you can reach.
+Do a complete pre-trip inspection of your vehicle.
+Pay attention to checking all lights and reflectors and cleaning those you can reach.

 Avoid Blinding Others.
-Glare from your headlights can cause problems for drivers coming toward you.
-They can also bother drivers going in the same direction you are, when your lights shine in their rearview mirrors.
+Glare from your headlights can cause problems for drivers coming towards you.
+It can also bother drivers going in the same direction you are, when your lights shine in their rearview mirror.
 Dim your lights before they cause glare for other drivers.
 Dim your lights within 500 feet of an oncoming vehicle and when following another vehicle within 500 feet.